-When I started this post, I had the intention to make a Top 10 Things to eat in Spain, but while writing, I realized that I just can’t decide about the order and I chose to make a list instead.
-For me, each of these foods tells a story, reminding me of some great moments spent in Spain and I hope they will also become the center of some beautiful memories for you.
+When I started this post, I had the intention to make a “Top 10 Things to Eat in Spain”, but while writing, I realized that I just can’t decide about the order, so I chose to make a list instead.
+For me, each of these foods tells a story, reminding me of some great moments spent in Spain, and I hope that one day, they will become some beautiful memories for you, too.

 Unfortunately, these little meals are not always free.
-While cities like Madrid and even Barcelona provide tourists these little pleasures free of any costs every time you order a drink in a bar or a pub, there still are areas such as the Basque Country or Andalusia where you probably won’t get any free tapas.
+While cities like Madrid, Granada, and even Barcelona provide tourists with these little pleasures free of any costs every time you order a drink in a bar or a pub, there are still many areas, especially around the Basque Country or Andalusia, where you probably won’t get any free tapas.

-First time in my life when I’ve tasted tortilla I was on a ferryboat, on my way to Ibiza.
+First time in my life when I’ve tasted tortilla I was on a ferryboat on my way to Ibiza.
 I remember it was a big “bocadillo con tortilla”, a tortilla sandwich.
 I liked it so much that I could not resist and ate three of them.

-Although, they say tortilla is very easy to prepare, I’ve always had a problem in cooking it, never managed to bake it properly in the middle, I wonder why.
+Although they say tortilla is very easy to prepare, I’ve always had a problem in cooking it, never managed to bake it properly in the middle, I wonder why.

-The recipe goes like this: Cut the potatoes into thick slices and put them in a pot with water to boil.
-Then, fry them in a pan with a little olive oil and make sure they are soft, not brown.
-Next step – Drain the potatoes and mix them lightly with the chopped onions and the raw beaten eggs.
-Put the mixture back in the pan (preferably ceramic lid-like utensil) and let it fry first on one side few minutes then flip it over with the help of a plate and let it fry on its other side.
+Cut the potatoes into thick slices and fry them in a pan with a little olive oil until soft, not brown.
+Next step – drain the potatoes and mix them lightly with the chopped onions and the raw beaten eggs.
+Put the mixture back in the pan (preferably a ceramic, lid-like utensil), let it fry first on one side for a few minutes, and then flip it over with the help of a plate and let it fry on its other side.

-I love paella mixta, especially served directly from paellera as a romantic dinner on the beach, in a late summer evening accompanied by a cold glass of sangria and…the breeze.
+I love paella mixta, especially served directly from paellera, as a romantic dinner on the beach in a late summer evening, accompanied by a cold glass of sangria and…the breeze.